aerix-nl/nota/README.md

 By default Nota will output the PDF in the root rolder of itself, in a file called `output.pdf`.
 When this is not want you want, simply add `--output=x.pdf` (which will save the file in the Nota root folder) or `--output=/tmp/x.pdf` (which saves the file on the absolute path).

+## Known problems

+Nota is young, experimental, and built on a still developing tech stack.
+There are still quite some shortcomings and bugs (none that aren't likely to be fixed in the near future).
+That said, we've been able to use Nota in production environments already.
+If you test setup and can live with some flaws, you should be fine.
+Consider the current version a showcase of the potential of this tech stack and the future of Nota.
+Here's some things to take into account:

+#### No clickable hyperlinks
+Even though WebKit supports this, due to a [bug](https://github.com/ariya/phantomjs/issues/10196) in QtWebKit which PhantomJS builts on the current output PDFs have no clickable links.
+This has quite some attention, but no confirmed fix yet it seems.

+#### Selectable text
+It seems PhantomJS only generates PDFs with selectable text on Linux due to a [bug](https://github.com/ariya/phantomjs/issues/10373).
+More information/research on specifics is needed.

+### Bad kerning
+Under Linux the output PDF's text has bad kerning.
+See [this reported issue](https://github.com/ariya/phantomjs/issues/12016).
+More information/research on specifics is needed.

-## Fonts
+#### Fonts

-Due to a bug in PhantomJS ([see here](http://arunoda.me/blog/phantomjs-webfonts-build.html)), the loading of webfonts (even if they're locally hosted) is broken.
+Due to [a bug](http://arunoda.me/blog/phantomjs-webfonts-build.html) in PhantomJS, the loading of webfonts (even if they're locally hosted) seems broken.
 For now you'll have to install the fonts on the system manually, and then they'll load as expected.
+More research on in development versions of PhantomJS is needed.

+## Meta

-### How to suggest improvements?
+#### How to suggest improvements?
 We are still actively developing Nota for our internal use, but we would already love to hear your feedback.
 In case you have some great ideas, you may just [open an issue](https://github.com/inventid/nota/issues/new).
-BBe sure to check beforehand whether the same issue does not already exist.
+Be sure to check beforehand whether the same issue does not already exist.

-### How can I contribute?
+#### How can I contribute?
 We feel contributions from the community are extremely worthwhile.
 If you use Nota in production and make some modification, please share it back to the community.
 You can simply [fork the repository](https://github.com/inventid/nota/fork), commit your changes to your code and create a pull request back to this repository.

-### Collaborators
+#### Collaborators
 We would like to thank the developers which contributed to Nota, both big and small.

 - [FelixAkk](https://github.com/FelixAkk) (Original developer of Nota)